(official factor figures)

 Above-average (5 tonnes CO₂) Average (3.4 tonnes CO₂) Below-average (2.4 tonnes CO₂) Much below-average (1.4 tonnes CO₂).

-www.carbonindependent.org (the source of the overview figures) states: “There is reasonable agreement with our estimate of 9.84 tonnes CO₂ per person per year, and with our estimate of total greenhouse gases of 13.4 tonnes equivalent per person per year.
+www.carbonindependent.org (the source of the overview figures) states: “There is reasonable agreement with our estimate of 9.84 tonnes CO₂ per person per year, and with our estimate of average total greenhouse gases of 13.4 tonnes equivalent per person in 2019.

 The range of figures reflects the difficulties in calculating an accurate up-to-date average figure: